h4cc/awesome-elixir/README.md

 * [proper](https://github.com/manopapad/proper) - PropEr (PROPerty-based testing tool for ERlang) is a QuickCheck-inspired open-source property-based testing tool for Erlang.
 * [setup_tag](https://github.com/vic/setup_tag) - Easily mix and match functions marked with tags to setup your test context.
 * [shouldi](https://github.com/batate/shouldi) - Elixir testing libraries with nested contexts, superior readability, and ease of use.
-* [stream_data](https://github.com/whatyouhide/stream_data) - A pure-Elixir data generation and property-based testing library
+* [stream_data](https://github.com/whatyouhide/stream_data) - A pure-Elixir data generation and property-based testing library.
 * [test_selector](https://github.com/DefactoSoftware/test_selector) - A set of test helpers that make sure you always select the right elements in your Phoenix app.
 * [test_that_json](https://github.com/facto/test_that_json) - JSON assertions and helpers for your Elixir testing needs.
 * [toxiproxy_ex](https://github.com/Jcambass/toxiproxy_ex) - API client for the resilience testing tool Toxiproxy.